 2. Speed Control

-3. Track Length - In proportion to your canine
+3. Track Length (in proportion to your canine)

 4. Time and Distance Meter

-As stated previously in this article, we use a motorized or belt driven treadmill (electronic).
-If you keep the treadmill clean, greased and maintenance it according to the manufacturer's specifications you will get several years of use with no problems.
+As stated previously in this article, we use a motorized or belt driven dog treadmill (electronic).
+If you keep the treadmill clean, greased and maintenance it according to the manufacturer's specifications, you will get several years of use with no problems.
 Dogs disperse their weight on 4 paws instead of two feet and in general there is less wear and tear than a human running on it.

 You will find that after your dog becomes familiar with the treadmill, they absolutely love it.
 The positive impact it has on the dogs health (physical and mental) is significant.
-Each and every boot camp dog that graduates our program goes through physical conditioning which includes daily work-outs on the treadmill.
+Each and every boot camp dog that graduates our program goes through physical conditioning which includes daily work-outs on our dog treadmill.